Maurice de Rohan International Scholarship

 - provide an up to date CV

-- the supporting statement of the Supervisor and Research Degree Coordinator, and comments from the Associate Dean: Research Education (or equivalent)
+- the supporting statement of the Supervisor and Research Degree Coordinator, and comments from the Dean of Research (or equivalent)

 - the UK or USA institution where the candidate will be researching.